Chat Node

 Talk to AI models on the canvas — with branching, connected context, tools, and voice input.

 The Chat Node is the primary way to interact with AI models.
-It supports back-and-forth conversations, tool calling, context from connected nodes, and multiple AI providers.
+It supports back-and-forth conversations, context from connected nodes, multiple AI providers — and three modes that shape what each conversation can do.

 Sending messages